LCH1238/bevdet-tensorrt-cpp/README.md

 </div>

 This project is a TensorRT implementation for BEVDet inference, written in C++.
 It can be tested on the nuScenes dataset and also provides a single test sample.
+BEVDet is a multi-camera 3D object detection model in bird's-eye view.
 For more details about BEVDet, please refer to the following link [BEVDet](https://github.com/HuangJunJie2017/BEVDet)。

 This project implements the following:
 - Long-term model